 The County Clerk-Recorder's Office maintains six separate reserve funds for various projects.
 The department has budgeted use of \$3.4 million in FY 2024/25.

-In Recommended Budget, the Net County Cost for FY 2024/25 is \$1.5 million.
-Increased funding is needed to support current and ongoing Clerk-Recorder operations.
+Net County Cost for FY 2024/25 will be \$1.5 million.
+Increased funding is needed to support current and ongoing Clerk-Recorder operations